DLiNa/dlina.github.io/_posts/2015-06-23-The-Greatest-Chatterbox-in-German-Literature.md

 In any case, this difference can be explained with the whole different eras that spawned the two plays, the temporal distance amounts to more than a century.
 Perhaps we're witnessing the difference of two historical styles here: Isn't this difference all about pre-modern vs. modern drama?
 We will discuss this further, of course, since this is the kind of quantitative evidence we are looking for when researching structural styles of dramatic texts.

-Well, let's leave the stage to the poets for now.
+But let's leave the stage to the poets for now.
 At first, we'll have some text by our winner, Arno Holz, followed by some notorious Goethe lines:

 ### 1124 characters from *Ignorabimus* (1914)